leemac/leemac.github.io/_posts/2016-07-08-synology-permission-denied.md

 [https://www.synology.com/en-us/knowledgebase/DSM/tutorial/File_Sharing/How_to_access_files_on_Synology_NAS_within_the_local_network_NFS](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/File_Sharing/How_to_access_files_on_Synology_NAS_within_the_local_network_NFS)

 Here is what I ended up with.

+![Synology UI](/images/synology_permission.png)

-Please note, I'm the only user on this Synology as it's my home device.
+**Please note**, I'm the only user on this Synology as it's my home device.
 Permissions are squashed here to allow anyone to access this share.

-![Synology UI](/images/synology_permission.png)

 And here is the line I added to my /etc/fstab: